new2cde20/Critical_Mass_Challenge/README.md

 Work / Project Examples:\
 Three examples of work/projects that I've recently participated in are:
 1) Software Engineering Capstone - This project was for my software engineering capstone at Lewis University.
 I collaborated with a classmate to redesign a website for a non-for-profit\ organization, the Cancer Support Center.
 During this project, I utilized HTML, CSS, JavaScript, Sass Bourbon, and\
 JQuery for the frontend design and applications on our website.
-For the backend actions of the website (i.e., allowing users to submit forms on the website), I utilized PHP.\
+For the backend actions of the website (i.e., allowing users to submit forms and emails on the website), I utilized PHP.\
 Here is the link to the repository for this project: https://github.com/new2cde20/CSC_GroupRepo

-2) CSmadeEasy - I collaborated with a classmate to create a newsletter focused on computer science topics.
+2) CSmadeEasy - I collaborated with a classmate to create an app that adds people to a mailing list.
 I utilized HTML, CSS, Node.js, Bootstrap, and an API from MailChimp for this project.
 This repository is private due to keys/tokens we had to generate for the API but if you would like\
 access to the repository, I can add you as a collaborator: https://github.com/henrypalmer/CSmadeEasy Otherwise, I have included a copy of my code for this project in the email response for this challenge\
 in a .zip file.